 I am interested in genetic diversity.
-I use genomics, population genetics, and spatial ecology to investigate where species live and move, and the genetic and phenotypic traits that allow them to be successful in their environment.
-My current research integrates geospatial data with these genetic approaches.
-I am developing a machine learning model that integrates genetic and ecological parameters to predict population-level responses to climate change.
+I use population genomics and spatial ecology to investigate where species live and move, and the genetic and phenotypic traits that allow them to be successful in their environment.
+My current research is developing a machine learning method to integrate genetic and ecological information to predict population-level responses to climate change.

 Please contact Dr. Norah Saarman if you are interested in joining the lab, undergraduate students welcome and encouraged!